RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 Interactive PowerBI Dashboard:
 A central dashboard where viewers can view:

-1. Economic Indicators: Graphs, charts and visualizations displaying key economic metrics over time.
+1. Job Indicators: Graphs, charts and visualizations displaying key job requirements/quality metrics over time and titles.
-2. Sentiment Analysis: Representations of public sentiment about economic conditions, perhaps through heat maps, pie charts, or sentiment bars.
-3. Predictive Analysis: A visualization of the ML model's performance about he US econmoic recovery compared to actual data.
-4. Interactive filters: options to filter data by date, region, or specific economic indicatiors for customized views.
+2. Interactive filters: options to filter data by date, skills, or specific filters for customized job searches.
+3. Ease of navigation: This report allows for a seamless navigation between different sections.
 <br>

 ## Backend